amalacrino/personal-website/content/authors/admin/_index.md

 I’m a molecular ecologist interested in microbes associated with insect and plants.

 I grew up in [Reggio Calabria](https://en.wikipedia.org/wiki/Reggio_Calabria) (Italy) and I've always been passionate about agriculture.
-This carried into my studies and a research career where I mix molecular biology, high-throughput sequencing and high-performance computing (*aka* expensive stuff).
-After my PhD I joined the IFM-Biology Department at [Linköping University](https://liu.se/) (Sweden) as postdoctoral fellow.
+This carried into [my studies](http://www.agraria.unirc.it/) and a research career where I mix molecular biology, high-throughput sequencing and high-performance computing (*aka* expensive stuff) to answer question about the ecology of insect- and plant-associated microbiomes.
+After my PhD I joined the IFM Biology Department at [Linköping University](https://liu.se/) (Sweden) as postdoctoral fellow.

 I am currently a postdoctoral researcher at [The Ohio State University](https://eeob.osu.edu/people/malacrino.1), where I'm working on the molecular mechanisms behind plant-microorganisms interactions and their effects on surrounding biological communities.